• Skip to primary navigation

 Top down view of red rendang curry paste in a cup

-1. Start by blending the chillies, garlic, shallots, 2 of the lemongrass sticks and turmeric powder with 2 tbsp of water to make a thick paste.
+1. Start by blending the chillies, garlic, shallots, 2 of the lemongrass sticks and turmeric powder with 2 tablespoon of water to make a thick paste.

 Red curry paste in a black wok